tetherscript/ComfyParamVisualizer/README.md

 - doesn't conflict with any custom nodes, because it is not used within the ComfyUI user interface.

 > [!TIP]
 > Terminology alert: 'Scrubbing'.
 The grabbing of a slider and moving it back and forth to change the values quickly, originally referred to scrubbing back and forth in a video player.
+Scrubbing those params will help you understand ComfyUI.
 ![scrub1](https://github.com/user-attachments/assets/c6983cf5-a8a3-43d0-9ba6-d582f4547c79)

 ### High-level overview